yohman/up206a/git.md

 # GitHub workflows

-The first time you copy, or clone a the class repo, use the following steps.
+The first time you copy, or clone the class repo, do the following steps:

 1. log into the class Jupyter Hub
 1. go to New, Terminal